-Atrial septal defects are one of the most common congenital heart defects in which the septum that separates the left and right atria (upper chambers of the heart) does not close following development, leaving an opening and potentially allowing blood to leak between the two chambers.
+Atrial septal defects (ASDs) are one of the most common congenital heart defects in which the septum that separates the left and right atria (upper chambers of the heart) does not close following development, leaving an opening and potentially allowing blood to leak between the two chambers.

 About an Atrial Septal Defect

-Left untreated, an atrial septal defect can cause right ventricular dilation over time.
+Left untreated, an ASD can cause right ventricular dilation over time.
 Blood passes through the hole from the left atrium to the right atrium where the oxygenated blood then mixes with the oxygen-poor blood in the right atrium.
 The right atrium then pushes more blood than normal through the pulmonary artery into the lungs.
 Long-standing extra volume of blood eventually causes right ventricular dilation and raises the pressure in the lungs.
 This may cause your child to be at higher risk of having a stroke as an adult.

 The exact cause of atrial septal defects is not known but some defects may be genetic in origin.
 Others may be affected by conditions during pregnancy.
 Females are more likely than males to have an atrial septal defect.

 Most children who have an ASD do not have any symptoms, especially if the defect is small.
 A larger defect can overwork the right side of the heart and lungs, causing a variety of symptoms that resemble other conditions.
 Speak with your child’s doctor or make an appointment with a pediatric cardiologist if any heart abnormalities are suspected.

 - Difficult and rapid breathing or shortness of breath